zhanghongchuang/perp-dex-tools/README_EN.md

 - `--stop-price`: For BUY direction: exit when price >= stop-price.
 For SELL direction: exit when price <= stop-price.
 (Default: -1, no price-based termination)
 - `--pause-price`: For BUY direction: pause when price >= pause-price.
 For SELL direction: pause when price <= pause-price.
 (Default: -1, no price-based pausing)
-- `--aster-boost`: Enable Boost mode for volume boosting on Aster exchange (only available for aster exchange)
+- `--aster-boost`: Enable Boost mode for volume boosting on Aster exchange (only available for aster exchange) `--aster-boost` trading logic: Place maker orders to open positions, immediately close with taker orders after fill, repeat this cycle.
+Wear consists of one maker order, one taker order fees, and slippage.

 ## Logging